ejinbt/S-2000/README.md

+---

-# S-2000 (Scrapper-2000) - Discord Chat Ops Tool
+# S-2000 (Scrapper-2000) - Discord Chat Operations Tool

-S-2000 is a powerful, Go-based command-line tool designed to automate the process of exporting Discord chat history using [DiscordChatExporter (DCE)](https://github.com/Tyrrrz/DiscordChatExporter) and then scraping specific data from the generated JSON files.
-It features multiple modes of operation for flexible data extraction.
+S-2000 is a powerful, Go-based command-line tool designed to fully automate the process of exporting and analyzing Discord chat history using [DiscordChatExporter (DCE)](https://github.com/Tyrrrz/DiscordChatExporter).

-The tool supports chunking large channel exports by date ranges for parallel processing and aggregates all scraped data into clean, usable CSV files.
+It features multiple modes of operation, from simple message scraping to a comprehensive, server-wide analysis that gathers message content, reactions, and detailed sender metadata (including account creation and server join dates).

 ## Features

 *   **Modular Subcommand System:**
+    *   `scrape-extended`: A fully automated, one-command solution to scrape all text channels in a server for a recent period, generating a detailed report.
-    *   `run-all`: A complete pipeline to first run DCE to export JSON, and then scrape user/role data.
+    *   `run-all`: A pipeline to export specific channels (chunked by date) and then scrape aggregated user/role data.
-    *   `scrape-roles`: A dedicated mode to scrape user ID, username, display name, and role information from existing JSON files.
+    *   `scrape-roles`: A dedicated mode to scrape user ID, display names, and a complete list of all their roles from existing JSON files.
-    *   `scrape-messages`: A dedicated mode to scrape just display names and message content from existing JSON files.
+    *   `scrape-messages`: A simple mode to scrape just display names and message content from existing JSON files.
+*   **Automated Data Gathering:** The `scrape-extended` mode automatically discovers all server channels, fetches member data for join dates, and orchestrates the entire export process.
-*   **DCE Orchestration:**
+*   **High-Performance Operations:**
-    *   Concurrently runs multiple instances of DiscordChatExporter CLI.
+    *   Concurrently runs multiple instances of DiscordChatExporter to speed up exports.
-    *   Supports exporting entire channels or chunking exports by specified date ranges (manual or auto-generated).
-    *   Manages a configurable number of concurrent DCE processes to respect system resources and Discord API rate limits.
-*   **High-Performance Scraping:**
-    *   Efficiently streams and parses potentially very large JSON files.
-    *   Leverages Go's concurrency for both DCE execution and JSON parsing.
+    *   Leverages Go's concurrency for ultra-fast scraping of the generated JSON files.
+    *   Uses efficient JSON streaming to handle very large files without consuming excessive memory.
+*   **Rich Data Extraction:** Capable of calculating user account creation dates from their ID and correlating messages with server join dates.
-*   **Configuration Driven:** Uses a central `config.yaml` file for all settings.
+*   **Configuration Driven:** A single `config.yaml` file controls all settings for all modes.
-*   **Organized Output:** Creates intermediate JSON files in structured directories and produces separate, clearly-named final CSV reports for different data types.
+*   **Organized Output:** Creates intermediate JSON files in structured directories and produces clean, clearly-named final CSV reports.

 ## Prerequisites